smarty-gettext/smarty-gettext/README.md

 I believe variables should be translated in the application level and provided after translation to the template.

-If you need it anyway, it is easy to create such modifier, by simply registering the PHP gettext command as one.
+If you need it anyway, it is easy to create such modifier, by registering the PHP gettext command as one.

 **tsmarty2c.php - the command line utility**